Helene Bøksle

-Helene Margrete Bøksle (born April 1, 1981, Mandal, Norway) is a Norwegian singer and actress.
+Helene Margrete Bøksle (born 1 April 1981) is a Norwegian singer and actress.

 Career

-Bøksle performs a mixture of traditional Norwegian folk music and popular music.
+Bøksle was born Mandal, Norway.
+She performs a mixture of traditional Norwegian folk music and popular music.

 Bøksle has performed with singers such as Bjørn Eidsvåg, David Urwitz and Eurovision 1995 winners Secret Garden.

 Bøksle entered the Melodi Grand Prix 2011 with the song "Vardlokk".

 Personal life

-Bøksle is married to Espen Tjersland and they have a son who was born in 2013.
+Bøksle is the daughter of singer Ivar Bøksle (1947–2025).
+She is married to Espen Tjersland and they have a son who was born in 2013.